 Vick Hope – gregarious, self-motivated, and polymathic – made her way into the industry through MTV, ITN, Capital Xtra and Disney.
 No biggie.
 Striking a balance between walking the walk and talking the proverbial talk, Vick’s work is infused with her personality.
 The Cambridge-educated Nigerian-Geordie describes her qualities as “verbosity” and “wanderlust”, and if there’s anyone who knows how to hold an audience, it’s her.
-We spoke with Vick about her career, and along the way discussed handling FOMO, navigating ageism, and why having an itch for adventure makes for wonderful storytelling.
+We talk to Vick about her career, and discuss handling FOMO, navigating ageism, and why having an itch for adventure makes for wonderful storytelling.

 Without further ado, it’s over to Vick…